MrNicolass/Pong-GameMaker-/README.md

 # Pong-GameMaker-
-A pong game made just for practice GML (there's a lot of bugs).
+A pong game made just for practice GML (there's a lot of bugs and comments).

 ## About it!
 This is a project from an Udemy class, just for practice means.